Dates: June 3-8, 2018

 From: Nome, Alaska

 Leader: Matthew Studebaker.
-Matthew has been a birder for the last twenty years, and has been visiting Nome for the last four years.
+Matthew has been a birder for the last twenty years, and has been visiting Nome for the last nine years.
 Nome is Matthew’s favorite place to photograph birds and it is Matthew’s goal is to be far and away the world expert at photographing birds in Nome.

 Target group size: 5